intercom/intercom-ios/README.md

 ## Xcode Documentation

 This documentation provides integrated help in Xcode for all public APIs in Intercom for iOS.
-[Download the docset](https://github.com/intercom/intercom-ios/archive/master.zip) from the repository above and Copy the content into `~/Library/Developer/Shared/Documentation/DocSets`.
+[Download the docset](https://github.com/intercom/intercom-ios/releases/tag/latest) from the latest release and Copy the content into `~/Library/Developer/Shared/Documentation/DocSets`.